 The letgo app targets your local area so you won’t have to worry about shipping large items, which often comes with a hefty cost.

-Popular photography categories include food, architecture, portraits, travel, city skylines, and more.
+Popular photography categories include food, architecture, portraits, travel, and city skylines.
 You can snap away, choose the best photos, and upload them to stock websites for consideration.

 10. Handmade Goods